 Challenges for Payers and Providers of Value-Based Care

 Seniors who are unable to self-manage their health are also the most expensive patient populations in our healthcare systems.
 In a typical Medicare Advantage plan, members with dementia incur 25% of all hospitalizations.
 High costs present challenges for payers and providers of value-based care who lack approaches to effectively integrate family caregivers into the care of loved ones, i.e., members who are unable to effectively engage in traditional care management programs.

-Our novel approach combines technology, content, coaching and analytics to empower family caregivers to become more active and effective in managing a loved one’s care.
-We personalize the elements of our approach for every patient/caregiver dyad that is enrolled in our digital health programs.
+Our novel approach combines technology, content, remote coaching and predictive analytics to empower family caregivers to become more active and effective in managing an aging loved one’s care.

 Ceresti Health is a team of experienced and passionate professionals focused on improving cost and quality outcomes for patients with multiple chronic conditions, starting with those who also have Alzheimer’s Disease or other dementias.
 We have developed a scalable technology-enabled family caregiver empowerment program that leverages family caregivers to optimize and supplement payer/provider care management teams in managing one of the most expensive, rapidly growing and difficult to manage populations.